awesto/cookiecutter-django-shop/README.md

 ```

 If both containers are running, switch back to your working directory and recreate the project answering Cookiecutter
-on *Select dockerize* with `3 - uwsgi`.
+on *Select dockerize* with `4 - nginx`.
 This creates a template which again can be built into a composition of Docker
 containers using:

 ```bash